Drup/LILiS/README.md

 If you used `configure` with the flag `--enable-executable` and both graphical backends, it will produce an executable `glilis_ex.native`.
 See `glilis_ex.native --help` for more information.

 You can also enable benchmarks and tests with the flag `--enable-tests`.
-This will produce some benchmarking executable.
-Needs the [benchmark](http://ocaml-benchmark.sourceforge.net/) library.
+The benckmarks will be build if the relevant libraries are available.

 ## Architecture of the project